State Vehicular Recreation Areas

 Ocotillo Wells has 40,000 acres of magnificent desert are open for off-road exploration and recreation within the boundaries portrayed on this map.
 Outside the boundaries, to the south and east, large tracts of BLM land (U.S. Department of the Interior, Bureau of Land Management) are also open to off-highway vehicles.
 The western boundary and part of the northern boundary connect with the half-million acre Anza-Borrego Desert State Park, which is closed to off-road recreation, but open to exploration by highway-legal vehicles along established primitive roads.

 PRAIRIE CITY SVRA

 Prairie City is situated at the base of the Sierra Nevada foothills, 20 miles east of downtown Sacramento and three miles south of U.S. 50.
-The area offers off-highway vehicle enthusiasts a variety of interesting terrain and trails for motorcycles, ATVs, and 4x4 vehicles.
+The area offers off-highway vehicle enthusiasts a variety of interesting terrain and trails for motorcycles, ATVs, ROVs, and 4x4 vehicles.